simatec/ioBroker.backitup/docs/en/backitup.md

 If a CIFS mount is not possible, there is another possibility of the copy function.<br>
 Here in the CIFS settings the path must be entered where the copy is to be made.<br>
 The specification of the IP address must remain empty for the copy function.

+## Expert Mount
+In the Expert area, it is possible to create your own mount command, which the adapter then uses for a backup and a restore.
+Here you can work individually and, for example, integrate the fstab or credentials.

+>grey_exclamation: Please note that this option is only intended for experts. :grey_exclamation:

 ## Dropbox
 In order to use the backup in Dropbox, you have to get an access token.
 This can be done on the ioBroker.backitup configuration page.<br>
 ioBroker only accesses the defined areas.
 No tokens or user data are stored in the cloud.